 1. Work With a Therapist

 Working with a therapist is like having a coach who constantly helps and pushes you to maintain good mental health.
-Throughout a relationship with a therapist, clients can set specific and actionable mental health goals.
+Throughout your relationship with a therapist, you can set specific and actionable positive mental health goals.
 These can range from developing new thought patterns to implementing healthy lifestyle changes.

 2. Try Mindfulness and Meditation

 Think about the last time you ate something that tasted good, maybe an expensive dessert.
 Were you in the moment when you ate it?
 Were you present, only thinking about the taste of the food and the experience of eating it?

 3. Exercise Regularly

-4. Have a Healthy Diet
+4. Maintain a Healthy Diet